cap-js/docs/java/outbox.md

 ::: warning _❗ Warning_
 The configuration section `outbox.persistent` in the _application.yaml_ is deprecated.
-If it is still available in the _application.yaml_ it will be taken as a default, if none of the aforementioned outboxes have custom configurations:
+If it is still available in the _application.yaml_ it will be taken as a default, if none of the aforementioned outboxes configured explicitly:

 ```yaml
 cds: